santhoshkumars0730-sudo/spam-email-classifier/README.md

 # Spam Email Classifier

 ## Description

-This project is a Spam Email Classifier built using Python and Machine Learning.
+This project is an Artificial Intelligence (AI) based Spam Email Classifier developed using Python and Machine Learning to classify emails as Spam or Not Spam.

 ## Technologies Used
 - Python